kevinyswong/kevinyswong.github.io/index.md

 do some artists fetch handsome sums at Christie's or Sotheby's while many of their peers struggle, forced to sell their work on the street?
-There is a market whose taste is determined by an exclusive community, and the clients, keen on entertaining guests of similar standing, patting themselves on the back for procuring a rarefied treasure for the spouse, viewing a painting as an investment, transact in prestige.
+There is a market whose taste is determined by an exclusive community, and the clients, keen on entertaining guests of similar standing, viewing a painting as an investment, patting themselves on the back for procuring a rarefied treasure for the spouse, transact in prestige.
 The truth is that a the chief executive officers, the hedge fund managers, and those in the professional class whose wealth has passed the threshold where capital allocation alone suffices for comfortable living have not, over the course of their upward career trajectory, had the time to explore and calibrate artistic taste.
-The real artist, dedicated to his craft, is at the mercy of the taste-makers, the curators, the established critics.
+The real artist, dedicated to his craft as a parent to a child, for whom art is a means of living, is at the mercy of the taste-makers, the curators, the established critics.
 Such is the art market.
-But American capitalism, ever eager to place its hand on every exchange, distorts the market to its own morality.
+But American capitalism, ever eager to place its hand on every exchange, bends the market to its own morality.
 This is not art for art's sake but raw capitalism.
 Let us appreciate art on its own accord, art for all.
 As Jerry Saltz says, anyone can look at art—including abstract art.
 </p>

 <p>